Useful Tips

 Play is the work of the child and as babies become toddlers, social play becomes more significant.
 When children play together, they learn teamwork and social skills.
 On the balance beam, children can take turns and play together.

 Children tend to focus on activities that they find fun and enjoyable.
-Walking on the balance beam requires your child to really focus and concentrate on the task at hand.
-Building concentration helps in both academic and non-academic pursuits by reducing distraction and helps in problem solving.
+Walking on the balance beam requires your child to focus and concentrate on the task.
+Building concentration helps in both academic and non-academic pursuits by reducing distraction and helping in problem-solving.

-Having good posture is essential to optimal development of the different muscle and bone groups of the body, improve flood flow and maintain a healthy nervous system.
+Having good posture is essential to the optimal development of the different muscle and bone groups of the body, improving blood flow and maintaining a healthy nervous system.
 If children develop good postural control early in life by using the balance beam, it lays a strong and healthy foundation for the rest of their lives.

-When children use the balance beam, their core muscles and activated and strengthened without even them realizing it.
+When children use the balance beam, their core muscles are activated and strengthened without even them realising it.
 A strong core is the base of a healthy body.

-When children walk on the beam, they need to focus what is in front of them but also keep their peripheral vision in check thereby improving visual perception.
-Having strong visual perception skills is essential for fine-motor development and other skills like reading and writing.
+When children walk on the beam, they need to focus on what is in front of them but also keep their peripheral vision in check thereby improving visual perception.
+Strong visual perception skills are essential for fine-motor development and other skills like reading and writing.

 While walking one a straight line or on a beam seems simple to most adults, it requires children to use a lot of effort and many muscle groups together to achieve this.
 Apart from aiding to develop equilibrium and balance, it also helps to develop better proprioception and visual perception skills which are all essential for everyday function.
 Walking on the balance beam also strengthens the core, develops good posture and aids in coordination laying a strong foundation upon which children can build their future.